The Skills and Training Incentive (the Incentive) assists mature age Australians to update their skills and stay in the workforce.

 - a future job opportunity, or

-- an industry or skill in demand as identified through the occupations in national shortage or an occupation with strong future demand on the National Skills Commission Skills Priority List.
+- an industry or skill in demand as identified through the occupations in national shortage or an occupation with strong or moderate future demand on the National Skills Commission Skills Priority List.

 What is the Skills Checkpoint Program?